 The Scottish Environment Protection Agency (SEPA) is an agency of the Scottish Government responsible for the protection of the environment in Scotland.
 Its site includes a wide variety of publications, including consultation documents, a range of guidance documents, and information about SEPA’s regulatory work and initiatives.

-This area of the Scottish Government site covers planning, housing, regeneration and building.
-The Planning section includes consultations, advice and guidance, policy documents, circulars, Planning Advice Notes (PANs), and links to legislation.
-Within the Building section there is information on construction contract legislation.
+This area of the Scottish Government site covers several related topics including building regulations and standards, planning, environmental assessment, planning and environmental assessment appeals, and regeneration.
+Content includes advice and guidance, technical handbooks, policy documents, circulars, Planning Advice Notes (PANs), and extensive links to legislation.

 This site explains the rights of members of the public, and the responsibilities of public authorities, under the Freedom of Information (Scotland) Act 2002.
 A list of Appeals currently before the Commissioner, and the full text of Decisions already issued (2005 onwards), are available.
 A link to the 2002 Act together with guidance regarding the various exemptions to its provisions are to be found within “The Law”.

 The Scottish Land Court has authority to resolve a range of disputes, including those between landlords and tenants, in agriculture and crofting.
-The web site contains the rules of the court, digests of cases (taken from the Scottish Land Court Reports) 1982 onwards, information on where to find reported decisions, and “historical background”, which includes links to relevant statutes.
-Recent decisions (i.e. from 2007 onwards) are available on the site itself.
+The web site contains the rules of the court (in “Using the Court”), digests of cases (taken from the Scottish Land Court Reports) 1982 onwards, information on where to find reported decisions, and “historical background”, which includes links to relevant statutes.
+Significant decisions (from 2007 onwards) are available on the site itself.